 Click here for more info on the tour

-This day and day 2 were honestly tied for first place on my favorite day in Peru.
+This day and day 2 tied for first place on my favorite day in Peru.
 Even with the early pick up from the Plaza de Armas at 4AM….
 We met our guide and hopped in the van for a 3 hour drive to the start of the trek.
 They passed out blankets on the van so people could continue to sleep (but not me) and our whole group (10 of us) were loaded on.
-The first part of the drive was quite long- it didn’t start lightening until 5:30 and the road was twisty and bumpy at times.
+The first part of the drive was quite long- it didn’t start to get light until 5:30 and the road was twisty and bumpy at times.

 Bathrooms at the trailhead.

 At the TH, the group loaded up on sunscreen, once again made use of the facilities, and got our gear all in order.
 Our guide assured us this day wouldn’t be too bad and he was right.
 There was about 30 minutes of climbing switchbacks which ordinarily wouldn’t be hard, but at 12,000 feet- were quite challenging.
 It then leveled off for the remaining 2 hours or so of our hike to camp.

 The views looking up at the mountains ahead were incredible, and equally amazing were the views of valley we drove up.
 Carlos pointed out special plants and began teaching us Inca/ Quechua vocabulary like Pachamama (mother Earth).
 We followed some irrigation ditches, crossed a couple bridges, passed a few cows, and in general enjoyed the beautiful trek into camp.
 We stopped about 20 minutes before to have our snacks and rest before arriving at maybe the best camp I’ve ever stayed at. (and could’ve enjoyed for many more nights)

 The group leading the way to the base of Humantay Mountain with Salkantay peaking through on the right.
 Our camp would be in the valley of the two.